-A temporary marked increase in the birth rate, especially the one following World War II.‘the number of college graduates mushroomed in the early- to mid-1970s, thanks to the baby boom’[as modifier] ‘the baby boom generation’
+A temporary marked increase in the birth rate, especially the one following the Second World War.‘the number of college graduates mushroomed in the early- to mid-1970s, thanks to the baby boom’as modifier ‘the baby boom generation’

 - ‘The baby boom generation is about to retire, and what happens then?’

 - ‘There has been a considerable geographical shift in population over the last fifty years, disguised in part by the overall increase resulting from the baby boom.’

 - ‘Following the baby boom, fertility rates declined over the late 1960s and 1970s.’

 - ‘The remainder - some 3.2 million persons - will come directly from the baby booms of the 1940s and 1960s.’

 - ‘Midwives at York Hospital are expecting a baby boom this spring after the summer heatwave raised temperatures - and boosted passions - across the city.’